pbertera/demo.sh/README.md

 `demo.sh` is a very simple script that permits scripting of demos in a bash.
 Commands are replyed as you type random characters.

+Setting the `DEMO_DEBUG` env. variable will enable some debug outupt

 ## Features

 - configurable speed of typing